AhmedAlsaab/IRT/README.md

 **Paypal Credentials**

-A mock sandbox account has also been provided.
-Once you are testing the application and arrive at the PayPal screen use the following credentials:

-Username:

->transport@gmail.com

-Password:

->12345678
+A mock sandbox (with mock funds) account is required to login and checkout via Paypal.

 **API Keys**

-In relation to convenience and efficiency, the team has provided you with a Paypal API key, Nodemailer Key and a Google Maps API key.
+~~In relation to convenience and efficiency, the team has provided you with a Paypal API key, Nodemailer Key and a Google Maps API key.
 These can be found in the keys folder and should fully work; namely, API requests should be successfully made with these keys.
 Normally, such API keys would not be shared, however as the repository is private we found it suitable.

+As the repository is now publicly available, please provide your own set of keys in the corresponding files.

 ## How to run